 Cache on device hard drive persisted (experimental phase only)

 The same as Cache on device hard drive, except cache persists.
 This write cache method is an experimental feature and is supported only for NT6.1 or later.
 This method also requires a different bootstrap.
-To select the correct bootstrap from the Console, right-click on the Provisioning Server, select Configure Bootstrap.
-On the General tab, click on the drop-down Bootstrap file option, then choose CTXBP.BIN.
+To click the correct bootstrap from the console, right-click on the provisioning server, select Configure Bootstrap.
+On the General tab, click the Bootstrap file option, then choose CTXBP.BIN.
 Citrix recommends that the local HDD (client side) drive has enough free space to store the entire vDisk.

 Cache in device RAM

 Write cache can exist as a temporary file in the target device’s RAM.
-This provides the fastest method of disk access since memory access is always faster than disk access.
+It provides the fastest method of disk access since memory access is always faster than disk access.

 Cache in device RAM with overflow on hard disk